 7) Interview your relatives.
 We often forget to interview people at family gatherings.
 But kids say the darndest things– things you’ll want to remember (and play back to embarrass them at their wedding) when they’re adults.
 Grandmas say the darndest things too.
 And so does anyone who’s been hitting the Holiday Cheer.
 Frame your questions so they don’t yield one-word answers.
 “Are you excited to get presents?” gets you a nod.
 “What do you think about Santa Claus?” gets you a story.

 8) Represent your kids.
 They may be too young to shoot their own video now, but in a few years they’ll watch yours to help fill in their memories.
-They’ll want to know more about Grandpa, they’ll want to see what their little friends looked like then, they’ll want to see that long-gone doll when they opened their Christmas presents.
+They’ll want to know more about Grandpa, they’ll want to see what their little friends looked like then, they’ll want to see that long-lost doll unwrapped from its Christmas box.
 Great video with lots of detail is one gift that costs nothing.

 9) Don’t shoot the boring stuff.
 If you’re bored shooting it, you and everyone else you inflict it on later will be bored watching it.

 10) Change your point of view.
-Put your camera on the ground in front of the fireplace and shoot back at the living room.
+Put your camera in front of the fireplace and shoot back at the living room.
 Shoot on your knees at kid height.
 Put a GoPro on top of the tree.
 Or in the refrigerator.
 Get creative.
 Have fun!